 - The orchards will provide specialist habitats for a variety of plants, insects, birds and animals.

 - Trees contribute to combating local environmental problems including assisting in absorbing surface storm water run off and reducing flooding or stabilising land.

 - Trees reduce air pollution through filtration by dry deposition and reducing the urban heat island effect by shading land and buildings and cooling through evaporation.
 This reduces unhealthy ozone levels and the amount of energy used in cooling buildings.

 - Trees add value to the urban area - street and park trees are known to increase the desirability of living in a neighbourhood.

-Through this project YMCA England will be establishing a young person’s environmental forum that will play a part in selecting YMCA sites for inclusion in the project and will also take a role in influencing environmental decisions such as YMCA branches adopting ethical purchase policies of tree products.
+Throughout this project, the YMCA hope to establish a young people's environmental forum that will play a part in selecting YMCA sites for inclusion in the project and also take a role in influencing environmental decisions such as YMCA branches adopting ethical purchase policies of tree products.

 ......and the bigger picture - reducing carbon emissions worldwide.
 Learn more here...